 One of the core reasons why everything switches to cloud computing – besides speed, security, scalability, and convenience – is the opportunity to benefit to data centers’ almost permanent uptime.
 When you outsource your computing processes to a remote data center, you no longer have worries associated with systems located on your premises.
 Risk of downtime, sabotage, failure, data loss, and theft is on their end.
 But as we know – nothing works perfectly.
 Even the leading edge data centers are sometimes subject to an outage.

 In March 2018 a major data center in London lost power for several hours.
 During the time, many UK businesses weren’t able to access their data and processes on the cloud, resulting in a financial loss that is hard to calculate.
-The reason is power outage which is very likely follower by generator failure.
+The reason is power outage which is the very likely follower by generator failure.

 One of the most common mistakes data centers make is neglecting the state of their backup infrastructure.
 All data centers have generators, but when the grid power supply remains stable for years, those generators are left forgotten.
 As none checks the actual condition of these and any other backup devices in data centers, the failure hits when it’s least desired.
 Data center engineers learn the backup infrastructure is down only when they resort to it due to a failure.
 Therefore, UPS failure remains the leading reason for data center outage.

 The risk is great as many data centers don’t routinely check their backup infrastructure.
 “It worked the last time we ran it, we didn’t switch it on, hence it still works”.
-While this really can’t happen with world’s largest cloud services employing all quality measure and well-trained staff in their data centers, human errors can still happen.
+While this really can’t happen with the world’s largest cloud services employing all quality measure and well-trained staff in their data centers, human errors can still happen.

 On Feb 28, 2017, Amazon Web Services faced a major server outage.
 The outage effectively shut down many large websites: Wix (including those based on it), Quora, Trello, and many else.
 Some other services ran slowly, like Alexa, and cloud for Nest thermostats.
 In an attempt to debug an issue with billing systems, an employee had to shut down few servers.
 Instead, his command caused a domino effect that made a large portion of AWS servers to shut down.
 The outage lasted for hours.